-Mortensen, who was honored by the Professional Football Writers of America (PFWA) with the prestigious Dick McCann Award for his long and distinguished contribution to pro football in 2016, has covered every Super Bowl since 1985 with the exception of Super Bowl 50 in 2016 when he was forced to take a leave of absence after being diagnosed with Stage IV throat cancer.
+Mortensen, who was honored by the Professional Football Writers of America (PFWA) with the prestigious Dick McCann Award for his long and distinguished contribution to pro football in 2016, has covered every Super Bowl since 1985 with the exception of Super Bowl 50 when he was forced to take a leave of absence after being diagnosed with Stage IV throat cancer.
 Even while undergoing treatment, Mortensen broke one of the biggest news stories of the NFL offseason when his report in March 2016 confirmed that future Hall of Famer Peyton Manning would retire after 18 NFL seasons.

 For years, Mortensen has played an integral role in ESPN’s year-round NFL coverage, often taking many forms.
 In the summer of 2009, he embarked on one of his most unique assignments – “Mort Goes to Camp,” a bus tour with visits to 21 NFL training camps in 24 days, including daily appearances on ESPN Radio and TV programs.
 A year later, Mortensen and NFL Insider Adam Schefter departed on separate cross-country road trips that took the duo to all 32 NFL training camps in 19 days, logging more than 15,000 miles combined.

 Previously, Mortensen served as the NFL columnist for The Sporting News and he was a contributing writer for Sport magazine.
 He covered the NFL as a reporter/columnist for The National sports daily (1989-90), where he was one of the first writers hired by editor Frank Deford.
 He also worked as a consultant with CBS Sports’ NFL Today in 1990.

 Mortensen worked for the Atlanta Journal-Constitution from 1983-89 where he filed investigative reports and covered the Braves (1983-85), Falcons (1985-86) and the NFL nationally (1987-89).